 Dr. Karen Vasquez

-Invited Speaker: Gordon Research Conference – DNA Damage, Mutation & Cancer, Replication-dependent and replication-independent models of DNA structure-induced mutagenesis, Ventura, CA, March 2016.
+Invited Speaker: Gordon Research Conference on DNA Damage, Mutation & Cancer, Ventura, CA, March 2018

 Dr. Kevin Dalby is recipient of an almost $5 million grant from the Cancer Prevention and Research Institute of Texas to kick-start drug discovery programs.
 Dalby is co-director of the Texas Screening Alliance for Cancer Therapeutics.
 The new grant will support his Targeted Therapeutic Drug Discovery & Development Program, which is designed to develop small molecules that are precursors to cancer drug therapies.